TYP-Coding-Class/TYP-Coding-Class.github.io/README.md

 To start with, we need to define what coding is.
 Most programmers would agree that coding is:

-- *'The act of writing code that is compiled to form programs, that can be executed by a computer or a code reader, and that has a specific function or set of functions.’*
+- *"The act of writing code that is compiled to form programs, that can be executed by a computer or a code reader, and that has a specific function or set of functions."*

 - Now, this definition is quite broad.
 In reality, exactly what we mean by coding will depend on what sort of coding we are referring to.